ibm-cloud-docs/sell/tutorial-define-svc.md

 {: #svc-catalog}
 {: step}

 When your service is published in the catalog, it's represented by a catalog entry and a product page.
-The contents of your catalog entry include your company or product logo and a short description.
+The contents of your catalog entry include your company or product logo, and a short description.
 The contents of your product page include a list of features, a detailed description, a link to your product's warranted documentation, and a description of your customer support experience.

 1. Click **Product details**, and enter the URL to your company or product logo, for example `http://svgur.com/i/TTP.svg`.
+1. Add a company logo.
 1. Provide a short description about your service.
 1. From the **Category** list, select the option that best fits how users might use your product, for example, **Databases**.
 Categories are used to organize similar products in the catalog based on common solutions, function, or use.
 1. Select **Third party** from the Provider list.